vaquerizaslab/chess/README.md

 ### Via `pip` from the Python Package Index (PyPi)

-CHESS can be installed within just a few minutes from the command line using PyPI:
+CHESS can be installed within just a few minutes from the command line using PyPi:

 ```
 pip install chess-hic